Washington Business Address

 Phone Service: When you sign up for our registered agent or business formation services, you qualify for 60 free days of Phone Service.
 This is a no-risk, no-obligation trial of our $9 monthly virtual phone system, which includes a secondary phone number you can use to protect your privacy while you do business here in Washington state—and elsewhere.

 Evergreen Mail Forwarding: With our Evergreen mail forwarding service, you’ll receive a Washington business address that’s entirely unique to your company.
 So, you’ll never have to worry about listing your personal information on anything.Use it on business cards, local directories, social media, websites—wherever and however you want.
-You’ll also get an increase in allotted mail scans—10, 20, or 40 each year.
+You’ll also get an increase in allotted mail scans—10, 25 (on top of the initial 10 free just for being our client!), or unlimited each year.
 We believe owning a business shouldn’t mean sacrificing your right to privacy.

 If you need any original mail physically sent to you, we’ll happily forward it for an additional $15 per document.